openwfm/wrf-sfire-docs/docs/singularity.md

 ## How to run Singularity with MPI and on multiple nodes

 Not so easy for MPI over the fast interconnect InfiniBand.
-Coming soon.
+In future.

 ## What containers we have

 Containers we have built are in `/storage/singularity`.
+For convenience, `/storage/singularity/container.sif` points to a sample container.

 To see what is in a container, start with a short description which should be provided by every container:

-     singularity run-help containerpath.sif
+     singularity run-help /storage/singularity/container.sif

-For more details you can look how the software in the container was built.
+For more details, you can look how the software in the container was built.
 This is was done by a script, called definition file, which you can see by

-     singularity inspect --deffile containerpath.sif
+     singularity inspect --deffile /storage/singularity/container.sif

+You can see that the script is exactly like installing your own Linux machine after you installed a base system from distribution media.

 Then start a shell in the container as above, and you can do whatever you normally do to examine softwares and their versions.